lloydescoto/INDAY/README.md

 # INDAY
-An Arduino-based wearable device for the blind
+An Arduino-based wearable device for the Blind.
+The project serves as an undergraduate thesis of the developers in partial fulfillment of the requirements for the degree of Bachelor of Science in Computer Science at Holy Angel University.

 # Hardware Requirment
 - Arduino Uno